Azure/communication-ui-library/docs/releases/creating-a-release.md

 For all the features that are going into this release, ask the feature owners to:
 - Remove the feature from the inProgressFeatures array or the feature array in the .babelrc.js
 - Create a change log summarizing the feature and set the change as 'prerelease'
-- Make sure the single-line banner in Storybook references the right beta versions for each feature

 [Shiproom Dashboard](https://skype.visualstudio.com/SPOOL/_dashboards/dashboard/c38163f7-e172-4afa-a4c2-76e888b5cddc)

 ### Step 0.3: Create a Thread in the WebUI channel to Track Release Progress